 - What if I am a victim of crime abroad?

-If you are injured as a result of a crime, you may be eligible for compensation under the Scheme of Compensation for Personal Injuries Criminally Inflicted.
-This scheme is funded by the Department of Justice and Equality and administered by the Criminal Injuries Compensation Tribunal.
+As a victim of crime, you may be entitled to compensation under the Scheme of Compensation for Personal Injuries Criminally Inflicted (also known as “the Criminal Injuries Compensation Scheme”).

-What does the scheme of compensation cover?
+What does the Scheme cover?

-- As a direct result of a violent crime or
+- As a direct result of a violent crime, or

 Who can claim compensation?